mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 ### Floats

 A float is a box that is shifted horizontally to the left or right edge of its containing block.
 They do not affect placement of further block boxes, however line boxes will be shortened to avoid running over them.
 In this way, inline content will be flowed around them.
 Block boxes can be forced vertically past floating boxes using the `clear`{:.prop} property.

+Floated elements only affect the placement of other elements within the same block formatting context.

 See the [CSS2 documentation](http://www.w3.org/TR/REC-CSS2/visuren.html#floats) on floating elements for a description on the full float model, and interesting uses of floats.